MisterMeanGreen/TownBuilderQuest/README.txt

 -Make text a bit medieval like... m'lord.
 -small bug fix or two

+Version : 0.0.6a
+-Bugfixes
+-Added Morale
+-More events
+-New buildings
+-Changed prices of research station from 1250 to 350 -Some Basic Menu options

 How Does this game work?

 Buildings - Buildings are operated mostly by villagers.
 They each have a specific function which can only be activated through the use of unassigned villagers.
 The amount you give a building, the more it will output.